El Satánico: Los Infernales (1986–1999)

-In the early 1980s, the Trios concept became very popular in Mexico, spearheaded by the trio called Los Misioneros de Muerte (the Missionaries of Death) who worked for rival promotion Universal Wrestling Association (UWA).
-EMLL decided to create a trio of villains, or Rudos as they're called in Lucha Libre, to capitalize on the popularity of the Trios phenomenon.
-MS-1, El Satánico and Espectro Jr. were chosen to form Los Infernales (the Infernals).
-Due to various injuries Espectro Jr. was forced to retire from wrestling altogether, which led to Pirata Morgan becoming the third Infernales, giving birth to the most successful incarnation of Los Infernales.
+In the early 1980s, the trios concept became very popular in Mexico, prompting EMLL to form the rudo trio Los Infernales ("The Infernals") with Satánico, Espectro Jr. and MS-1.
+Shortly after, Pirata Morgan replaced Espectro Jr., who was forced to retire from wrestling due to injuries, as the third member, causing the most successful incarnation of Los Infernales.
 Satánico split his time between trios matches and wrestling in the middleweight division, defeating Lizmark to start his fourth reign on December 2, 1983.
-By the middle of 1984 Satánico became involved in a long, draw out heated feud with Gran Cochisse, a feud that saw Sátanico and Cochisse trade the title back and forth.
-On October 14, 1984, Satánico won the UWA World Middleweight Championship from Súper Astro.

-In March 1985 Los Infernales participated in a tournament to determine the first-ever Mexican National Trios Champions; in the finals of the tournament, Los Infernales defeated Los Brazos ("the Arms"; El Brazo, Brazo de Oro, and Brazo de Plata) to become the first Mexican National Trios champions.
-In October 1986, Pirata Morgan left the group to form a new group called "Los Bucaneros", in his place Los Infernales recruited Masakre to be their third member.
-While MS-1 and Masakre worked as a tag team, Satánico focused more and more on singles competition, which meant that Los Infernales made fewer appearances as a trio.
-During this time period.
-Satánico won his third Mexican National Middleweight title as well as his second and third NWA World Light Heavyweight Championship.
-During this time Satánico and Pirata Morgan were embroiled in a long feud, pitting the former Infernales members against each other.
-The feud saw Morgan win the NWA World Light Heavyweight Championship from Satánico on October 21, 1989.
+By the middle of 1984, he became involved in a long and heated feud with Gran Cochisse, with both men trading the title back and forth.
+In March 1985, Los Infernales defeated Los Brazos ("The Arms"; Brazo de Oro, Brazo de Plata and El Brazo) in a tournament final to become the inaugural Mexican National Trios Champions.
+After Morgan left the group to form "Los Bucaneros" in October 1986, Los Infernales recruited Masakre as their third member.
+While MS-1 and Masakre worked as a tag team, Satánico focused more on singles competition, causing Los Infernales to make fewer appearances as a trio.